5 Sneaky Tactics You Need to Be Aware Of!

 Spam has always been a PIA — from the start.
-And it has escalated over the years to become even trickier to get your info or credentials.
-Or worse.
-Get a virus or malware on your device or system.
+And it has escalated over the years to become even trickier to try and get your info or credentials.
+Or worse — you get a virus or malware on your device or system.

 The Bar Has Been Raised

-Recently I’ve seen some tactics that surprised even me!
-That is why I am writing this post.
-To bring to your attention how far nefarious individuals will go to try and fool you into thinking they are legit.
+Recently, I’ve noticed some tactics that surprised even me.
+Hopefully, this post will bring to your attention how far nefarious individuals will go to fool you into thinking they are legit.
 This way, if they land in your inbox — you’ll know right out of the gate to just hit DELETE!

-Below are just 5 examples of what I’ve witnessed lately that I want you to be aware of.
+Below are five examples of what I’ve witnessed this week that I want you to share with you…

 The Unpaid Invoice Trick

-The above uses profanity to get you riled up and click on the attachment.
-The Subject and supposed previous email from you, reflect your email address to make it appear more authentic.
+The above uses the appearance of a transaction in your name to get you riled up and click on the attachment.
+The Subject and supposed previous email from you reflect your email address to make it appear more authentic.

 The Fancy Company Overcharge Trick

-Who the f*** are you and why is there a charge from xxxxxxxxxxxx.com on my card?
+Who are you and why is there a charge from you on my credit card?

 Here you can view my statement, get back to me asap.bofa_card_statement_XXXXXX.doc